vllm-project/llm-compressor/examples/quantization/w8a8_fp8/README.md

 python3 llama-3-8b-example.py
 ```

-Now, we will step though the code.

 ### Code Walkthough

+Now, we will step though the code in the example.
+There are four steps:
+1) Load model
+2) Prepare calibration data
+3) Apply quantization
+4) Evaluate accuracy in vLLM

 #### 1) Load Model